tacitknowledge/slow-light/proxy/README.md

 ## Behavior Functions
 Behavior functions may be used to change the value of a certain parameter.
-Every behavior function has configuration parameters like paramName, type, ranges, params.
+Every behavior function has configuration parameters like paramName, type, ranges and params.
 ParamName is the name of the parameter to be changed by behavior function.
 Type is the behavior function class.
-Ranges represents a set of time intervals indicated in milliseconds.
-Params a is a set of additional specific paramters required for every behavior function.
+Ranges represents a set of time intervals indicated in milliseconds and only during these time intervals those functions will be applied.
+Params a is a set of additional specific parameters required for every behavior function.

 Ranges are indicates as a collection of time intervals like in the following example:

 ````json
 "ranges" : {"10000" : "20000", "30000" : "40000"},
 ```
-Limits of each interval are delimited by a colomn and different time intervals are separated by a comma.
-In the above example the first time interval starts at 10000 milliseconds from the begining of program and ends at 20000 milliseconds from the begining of program.
+Limits of each interval are delimited by a column and different time intervals are separated by a comma.
+In the above example the first time interval starts at 10000 milliseconds from the beginning of program and ends at 20000 milliseconds from the beginning of program.
 The second time interval starts at 30000 milliseconds and ends at  40000 milliseconds.

 ## Running several servers on different ports
 One can run as many servers as needed on different ports.
 Each server may contain different set of handlers and